pulumi/pulumi/docs/overview.md

 change the definition of `VotingService` to do this.
 Of course, we may want to, in order to perform state-specific logic, name its internal resources to have state prefixes in their names, and so on.
 But this demonstrates the power of reusability when we define Services in the manner shown above.

+This simple example has demonstrated many facets:

+1. Infrastructure as code and application logic living side-by-side, using Stacks.
+2. Provisioning cloud-native resources, like `HTTPGateway` and `Table`, as ordinary Services.
+3. Creating entirely serverless cloud applications using Functions and Triggers.
+4. Creating custom Services, like `VotingService`, that encapsulate cloud resources and exports APIs.

 ## A Teardown